-The software configures the hardware to listen for incoming messages every two seconds on even second boundaries.
+The software configures the hardware to listen for incomtion.
+The first and third of these counters are updated by the 45 ing messages every two seconds on even second boundaries.
 Each outbound telemetry packet is programmed to be transmitted with 1 byte of preamble of the normal pattern and 1 byte of frame-synch (these same parameters are used by the application software as well).
 The software allows actions on received telemetry messages, such as copying data from a packet or initiating an internal operation, to occur only if the messages can be appropriately validated.
 Validation includes matching transmitted CRCs to derived CRCs, and matching transmitted sequence numbers with a current sequence number in the implantable device.
 If the CRCs match, a response packet is always returned regardless of the sequence number.
 Once a packet has been received with the sequence number matching the sequence number of the implantable device, the sequence number of the implantable device is complemented.
 The sequence number transmitted is not updated by the communication device until it receives an acknowledgment that the message was correctly received by the implantable device.
 This required matching of sequence numbers results in duplicate messages (repeated because the communication device did not get a response to the prior message(s)) being acted upon only once by the medical device.

-The SSBS ignores all telemetry messages related to drug delivery but recognizes and processes messages related to system level operations: (1) RESET - reset requests (from a linked communication device), (2) INTEROGATE - interrogation inquires made as the first step in specifically linking the medical device to a particular communication device, (3) LINK - link requests made as the second and final step in linking or marrying the two devices, (4) SYNC - synchronization requests that are used to re-establish a common time base between the two devices, (5) LOAD START, LOAD CONTINUE, AND BOOT - messages related to downloading new software and booting (i.e. executing) that software, and (6) READ - read requests of designated portions of internal memory that are used primarily for diagnostic purposes.
+The SSBS ignores all telemetry messages related to drug delivery but recognizes and processes messages related to system level operations: (1) RESET-reset requests (from a linked communication device), (2) INTEROGATEinterrogation inquires made as the first step in specifically linking the medical device to a particular communication device, (3) LINK-link requests made as the second and final step in linking or marrying the two devices, (4) SYNC-synchronization requests that are used to re-establish a common time base between the two devices, (5) LOAD START, LOAD CONTINUE, AND BOOTmessages related to downloading new software and booting (i.e. executing) that software, and (6) READ-read requests of designated portions of internal memory that are used primarily for diagnostic purposes.
+Further details concerning these messages may be found in previously referenced U.S. 15 patent application Ser.
+No. 09/768,202.

-Each inter-processor (IP) message sent by the main processor to the monitor processor requires a corresponding response message from the monitor processor with the exception of the rese.
-IP message.
-The main processor will not send another message until a response message is received.
+Each inter-processor (IP) message sent by the main processor to the monitor processor requires a corresponding response message from the monitor processor with the exception of the reset IP message.
+The main processor will 20 not send another message until a response message is received.
 Through software, the main processor initiates a time-out period (e.g. of about 500 ms to about 1000 ms).
-If a response message is not received before this time-out period elapses, the shared bootloader region is written with a 2-byte complementary code indicative of a failed inter-processor communication.
+If a response message is not received before this time-out period elapses, the shared bootloader region is written with a 2-byte complementary code indicative of a failed interprocessor communication.
 Once this 2-byte complementary code has been written, the wakeup one timer for the main processor is programmed with a zero and program execution continues to execute the same address, tripping the Watchdog within a short period of time.